YannWoj/Guess-My-Number/README.md

 ## 🏁 Getting Started

-Follow these steps to set up and run the calculator on your local machine.
+Follow these steps to set up and run the game on your local machine.

 ### 📋 Prerequisites